New technology combined with natural products offers guests of Mandarin Oriental spas the most advanced youth-inducing treatments

 Products by Clinica Ivo Pitanguy

 Howard sees it as meeting the demand for treatments that ‘deliver results akin to a more invasive treatment, but using natural products’, and she spent years researching natural ingredients that would work well with currents.
 The result is a range of three powerhouse facials, which, says Lillian Cheam, director of rooms and spa at Mandarin Oriental, Macau, have proved phenomenally popular since they were rolled out last summer.
-The same treatments are also available within Mandarin Oriental spas in Singapore, London, Prague, Boston, Vegas and San Francisco.
+The same treatments are also available within Mandarin Oriental spas in Singapore, London, Prague, Boston and Las Vegas.

 The first in the trio of facials is the Aroma Clear, which is perfect for those with problematic skin who need a ‘deep and effective cleanse,’ says Cheam.
 Its galvanic current works in tandem with a pineapple and papaya enzyme peel to penetrate deep into the pores and remove impurities that cause skin congestion.
 The second facial, the Aroma Lift, is for ‘those concerned about the first signs of ageing, like fine lines and lack of skin elasticity, and uses microcurrents to tone the skin’, while the third, the Ultimate Radiance, is a multitasking combination of the two, for ‘reviving dull, tired skin that lacks tone and elasticity’, ending with an Overnight Repair Mask – a hit of rose, frankincense and strawberry-seed extract.